 'Yellow (orange shares similar characteristics) is the color of energy, happiness, and optimism and therefore a brilliant choice for either a kitchen or a home office but try and avoid in a bedroom as this primarily is a space for rest.

 'Green is a joy to use: the primary color of nature and the outdoors.
-It is the perfect color family to deliver calm and serenity and therefore has the flexibility to be applied in every room throughout the home but is especially great for bedrooms and for living room color ideas.
+It is the perfect color family to deliver calm and serenity and therefore has the flexibility to be applied in every room throughout the home if you're looking at decorating with green, but is especially great for bedrooms and for living room color ideas.
 It symbolizes renewal and growth.

 'White represents purity, innocence, and new beginnings, as well as cleanliness and clarity.
 It can be used everywhere in the home but is very successful in the bathroom and any room where you want to create order and with little distraction.
 It is also an ideal foil for a well-curated room of art and furniture.'